unknown321/wampy/MAKING_OF.md

 <img src="images/sensme.png" alt="sensme logo">

 It started with [SensMe™](https://en.wikipedia.org/wiki/SensMe).
 SensMe™ is a technology which detects mood/tempo in your audio track.
-This technology is made by Gracenote, Inc. (despite what Wikipedia says).
-It works like this: audio file is played into highly compressed version of itself and then stored into `SMFMF` ID3 tag.
-Then client (player software) reads that tag, possibly reanalyzing compressed data and saves mood data to internal database <citation needed, not sure about that>.
+It was made by Gracenote, Inc. (despite what Wikipedia says) and works like this: audio stream is played into highly compressed version of itself, analyzed and stored into `SMFMF` ID3 tag.
+Then client (player software) reads that tag, possibly reanalyzing compressed data and saves mood data to internal database (citation needed, not sure about that).
 This mechanism is decades old and backwards compatible, tracks analyzed with [Sony Media Center from like 2009](https://archive.org/download/SonyEricssonC510) are recognized by NW-A50 from 2018.
+If you are interested in this stuff, you can look for Gracenote documentation, where this process is described a little better.
+If you are *really* interested, you can also decompile `gnsdk_*` libraries and find traces of various algorithms, sophisticated math...
+Fun stuff.

 Why do I even care?
 First, it takes some time to analyze a song, like 10 seconds each.
 You need to launch Sony media application (Electron garbage) (which barely works on Linux), load all your tracks into it and wait for hours.
 Then your